 By SUNSET WEEKLY

 Sunset Weekly Disclosure: To help keep our guides free, this post contains affiliate links.
-If you book a hotel, flight, or festival experience through these links, we may earn a commission at no extra charge to you.
-As an independent travel resource, our recommendations are always based on providing the best possible experience for your journey. #ad
+If you click through and make a booking (such as hotels, flights, tours, or travel experiences), we may earn a commission at no extra cost to you.
+Sunset Weekly is an independent travel and lifestyle publication.
+While we may receive compensation from affiliate partners, this does not influence our editorial content, recommendations, or opinions. #ad

 How do you actually keep costs low when flying on European low-cost carriers from the UK?